clydebarrow/esphome-docs-hugo/content/components/display/lcd_display.md

 ## Rendering Lambda

-The LCD displays has a similar API to the fully fledged [display-engine](#display-engine), but it's only a subset as LCD displays don't have a concept of individual pixels.
+The LCD displays has a similar API to the fully fledged [Display Rendering Engine](#display-engine), but it's only a subset as LCD displays don't have a concept of individual pixels.
 In the lambda you're passed a variable called `it` as with all other displays.
 In this case however, `it` is an instance of either `GPIOLCDDisplay` or `PCF8574LCDDisplay`.